 ProWriters Simplifies Cyber Insurance for the Healthcare Industry

 Cyber Liability Insurance is designed specifically to address cyber risk in healthcare and other industries.
-These insurance products cover the first and third-party costs associated with a breach and often include risk management services and resources to help organizations mitigate their exposure.
+HIPAA breach insurance coverage covers the first- and third-party costs associated with a breach.
+Cyber insurance products often also include risk management services and resources to help organizations mitigate their exposure.

-Brokers and agents looking for Cyber Liability Insurance for healthcare know how time-consuming comparing carriers can be.
+Brokers and agents looking for the best cyber liability insurance know how time-consuming it can be to compare carriers.
 ProWriters is dedicated to simplifying the process for agents and brokers, which is why we launched our Cyber IQ Comparative Rate Portal.
-Our innovative portal allows users to seamlessly obtain multiple quotes from multiple carriers for an instant comparison.
+Our innovative portal allows users to seamlessly obtain quotes from multiple carriers for instant comparison.

 ProWriters also brings 20 years of experience to the industry and is continually adapting as cyber risks evolve.
-We use our expertise to make your job easier, supporting you with a streamlined process and saving you valuable time and effort.
+We draw on our deep expertise to make your job easier by supporting you through high-quality customer support.

-While healthcare organizations face many industry-specific exposures, any organization that handles electronic data or relies on computer systems is at significant risk of a cyber incident.
+While healthcare organizations face many industry-specific exposures, any organization that handles electronic data or relies on computer systems is at risk for a data breach.
 ProWriters’ downloadable eBook, Creating a Comprehensive Cyber Risk Management Plan, is a roadmap to cyber risk management for businesses and individuals across every industry.
-Download your copy today to get this FREE cybersecurity resource or speak with an expert at ProWriters to learn more about our industry-leading Cyber Liability services.
+Download your copy for free today!